speedment/speedment-doc/pages/maven.md

     </executions>
 </plugin>
 ```
-Now, all Speedment code will be generated automatically for us upon re-build.
+Now, all Speedment code will be generated automatically for you upon re-build.

-If we want to perform an automatic reload (and merge potential changes in the database structure with our JSON configuration file) and then re-generate code we can do that like this:
+To perform an automatic reload (and merge potential changes in the database structure with our JSON configuration file) and then re-generate code, do this:
 ``` xml
     <plugin>
         <groupId>com.speedment</groupId>